 The optical density of the threshold control (cut-off control serum) is recommended by the manufacturer to be between 0.300 and 0.800 (≥0.300 and ≤0.800), the ratio between the negative control and the threshold control is recommended to be below 0.40 (<0.40), and that of the positive control and the threshold control is recommended to be greater than 1.50 (>1.50).

-The ratio between the optical density of the test sample and that of the threshold control is calculated for each sample.
+Calculate the ratio between the optical density of the test sample and that of the threshold control for each sample.

 According to the manufacturer’s recommendations, a ratio of less than 0.50 (<0.50) is considered negative, sera/BAL fluid with an index greater than or equal to 0.50 (≥0.50) are considered positive for galactomannan antigen.
 For convenience, the term galactomannan index (GMI) simply refers to EIA test results.

-Serial serum or BAL fluid galactomannan levels are plotted over time of administration of antifungal compound or vaccine and time of initiation of study drug treatment.
+Plot serial serum or BAL fluid galactomannan levels over time of administration of antifungal compound or vaccine and time of initiation of study drug treatment.

-8. PCR studies of IPA and IPM:
+3.6 PCR studies of IPA and IPM: